erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **ORCL**

 One of my highest conviction holds outside of Microsoft.
-The hypserscaler no one remembers until they need AI cloud computing capabilities delivered in a sensible and straightforward way.
+The hyperscaler no one remembers until they need AI cloud computing capabilities delivered in a sensible and straightforward way.
 Enter Oracle.
 Add in that they're buying nuclear reactors and signing billion dollar deals, with a burgeoning backlog order book and you have a wealth of possible catalysts coming in the future.